Offutt honors Police Week

-Members of Team Offutt compete in the Warrior Challenge along the perimeter of Offutt Air Force Base, Neb. on May 19, 2016.
-The 55th Security Forces Squadron held several events during the week of May 15-21 in recognition of Police Week.
-The week, officially designated by President John F. Kennedy in 1962, honors police officers who lost their lives in the line of duty.
+The 55th Security Forces Squadron here held several events to recognize Police Week May 15-21.

+The week, officially designated by President John F. Kennedy in 1962, honors the police officers who have lost their lives in the line of duty.

+“In the same way members of the armed forces risk their lives for their country, police officers risk their lives for the community,” said U.S. Air Force Staff Sgt.
+Robert Andersen, 55th Security Force Squadron police services NCO in charge and one of the event organizers.
+“For us, as security forces, we see both sides of it.”

+The events included a retreat ceremony, a Warrior Challenge obstacle course, a ruck march, a golf tournament, a multi-agency display involving civilian as well as military police and a 24-hour Remembrance Walk.

 |Date Taken: